Administrative control: COVID-19

-History of Administrative controls
+History

 The origin of administrative controls goes to the ancient governance systems where rulers used written rules and organized bureaucracies to maintain order and efficiency.
 Early examples can be found from Mesopotamia, China, and Egypt where officials managed labor, justice, and even the work schedules to reduce stress.

 Administrative control methods were also used during the industrial revolution as a way to reduce growing injuries by setting up rules, supervision, and procedures.
 By the 20th century, administrative measures like work scheduling, training, and enforcing exposure limits became common for managing risk.
 The formation of OSHA and NIOSH in 1970 marked a major step in formalizing such controls in the US workforce over time, evolving to focus on systematic risk management, accountability and continuous improvement.